DMalko/PeptoVar/README.md

 ## Usage

-#### Peptidome for a sample
+#### Peptides for a sample

-PeptoVar is equally effective in peptide generation from ... .
-This example illustrates usage for sample T00001:
+This example illustrates usage for sample S00001:

-    peptoVar -samples T00001 -peptlen 9 -var nonsyn -gff ./testdata/test.gff -vcf ./testdata/test.vcf.gz
+    peptoVar -samples S00001 -peptlen 9 -var nonsyn -gff ./testdata/test.gff -vcf ./testdata/test.vcf.gz

-#### Unique peptidomes for a pair of samples
+#### Unique peptides for a pair of samples
 This example illustrates usage for the pair of samples S00001 and S00002:

     peptoVar -samples S00001 S00002 -peptlen 9 -var nonsyn -gff ./testdata/test.gff -vcf ./testdata/test.vcf.gz

-#### Peptidome generation using all possible variations in the population
+#### Generation of peptides using all possible variations in the set
 This example illustrates usage virtual sample with all variations:

     peptoVar -peptlen 9 -var nonsyn -gff ./testdata/test.gff -vcf ./testdata/test.vcf.gz